 Export Delaware recently caught up with Angela Foley, the state’s international trade representative in Sydney, Australia.
 Angela and her team help Delaware exporters find new customers in Australia and New Zealand.
-We recently caught up with Angela to hear about the current “state of play” in light of COVID-19, and how it will impact business in the next few years.
+We connected with Angela to hear about the current “state of play”, in her region, in light of COVID-19, and how it might impact business in the next few years.
 Watch the full interview here or read the recap below.

-Australia and New Zealand have been greatly impacted by COVID-19 and the pandemic has served as a major wakeup call for government and industry leaders.
+Australia and New Zealand’s economies have been greatly impacted by COVID-19 and the pandemic has served as a major wakeup call for government and industry leaders.
 When 2020 began, Australia was entering its 29th year of economic growth.
-The young people of the nation have never experienced a recession.
-Now Australians are bracing for a 6.7% decrease in economic growth.
-The government has issued a $320 billion stimulus package, the largest it has ever issued.
-In New Zealand, they expect a 7.2% economic decline and have issued a $23 billion stimulus.
+Many young Australians have never experienced a recession.
+Now Australians are bracing for a 6.7% decrease in economic growth in 2020.
+The government has delivered a A$320 billion (~US$204bn) stimulus package, the largest it has ever issued.
+In New Zealand, they expect a 7.2% economic decline in 2020 and have issued a NZ$23 billion (~US$14bn) stimulus.

-There is good news, however, as the IMF World Economic Outlook projects a “V-shaped rebound” of +6.1% rebound market growth in Australia and 5.9% in New Zealand in the year 2021.
+There is good news, however, as the IMF World Economic Outlook projects a “V-shaped rebound” of +6.1% rebound market growth in Australia and 5.9% in New Zealand in 2021.

 Be Proactive and Plan for the Future

 Many export managers are under a lot of pressure right now.
 They are used to being on the road and meeting face-to-face with customers.
-There is a concern for what’s coming next.
-It’s important to plan a strategy for when restrictions are lifted and evaluate where you will be able to achieve a return on investment.
-You can get the plan in place now!
+There is a concern about what’s coming next.
+It’s important to develop a strategy now for when restrictions are lifted so you can best evaluate where you will be able to achieve a return on investment.

-Here are a few questions you should be asking yourself:
+As you develop that strategy here are a few questions you should be asking:

 - How is my industry currently impacted?
 What is the future outlook?